integrativemodeling/exosome/README.md

 This repository contains the modeling scripts, the ensemble of models, and the results of the analysis for the modeling of the *S.cerevisiae* exosome complex (named exo10, comprising of Rrp40, Rrp4, Csl4, Rrp45, Rrp46, Rrp42, Rrp43, Mtr3, Ski6 and Rrp44), in presence of Ski7 (exo10+Ski7 below) or Rrp6 (exo10+Rrp6 below) proteins.
 The modeling is performed based on cross-link Mass-Spectrometry data, crystallographic structures, and comparative models.

 ##Displaying the models
-To display the models and the localization densities using UCSF chimera access `./Rrp6.analysis/kmeans_weight_500_2/cluster.1/` or `./Ski7.analysis/kmeans_weight_500_2/cluster.1/` and run `chimera chimera.session.py`
+To display the models and the localization densities using UCSF Chimera access `./Rrp6.analysis/kmeans_weight_500_2/cluster.1/` or `./Ski7.analysis/kmeans_weight_500_2/cluster.1/` and run `chimera chimera.session.py`

 ## Running the modeling script: